dgrtygry/Firedeb-Desktop/README.md

-This is just a simple desktop called "Firedeb" that i have created.
+A simple desktop for debian.